yingchengyang/Two-Stage-Attack/README.md

 # Two-Stage-Attack

-This is the official implementation for [Understanding Adversarial Attacks on Observations in Deep Reinforcement Learning](https://arxiv.org/pdf/2106.15860.pdf).
+This is the official implementation for [Understanding Adversarial Attacks on Observations in Deep Reinforcement Learning](https://arxiv.org/pdf/2106.15860.pdf) (Accepted in SCIENCE CHINA Information Sciences (SCIS), 2023).

 Atari
 ======